amir20/dozzle/docs/guide/faq.md

 The engine-id file should now have an UUID inside.

-An example setup for Ansible can be found in [Podman](podman.md)
+An example setup for Ansible can be found in [Podman Infos](podman.md)

-It might be neccessary to clean up your existing dozzle deployment under Podman, stop the container and remove the associated data (container/volumes).
+It might be necessary to clean up your existing Dozzle deployment under Podman, stop the container and remove the associated data (container/volumes).
 After that you can redeploy the Dozzle container and your logs should now show up.

 ## Why am I only seeing running containers?
 How do I see stopped containers?